CmdrPrompt/assistant-coach/README.md

 - **Skill Implementation:**
   - Only `Guard` is fully implemented in assist logic.
   - Planned skills that affect the number of dice or choice of result (according to documentation):
-    - `Guard`: Allows assisting even if the player is engaged.
-Increases strength in blocks, which can result in more dice.
     - `Dauntless`: Can match strength against stronger opponents, may result in more dice if the test is successful.
     - `Horns`: Grants +1 strength on Blitz, affects the number of dice.
     - `Multiple Block`: Allows blocking two opponents, but reduces the number of dice per block.